strapi/community-content/tutorials/GUIDELINES.md

 - **Intermediate**: An intermediate tutorial or article that dives into Strapi’s customization capabilities, implementation best practices, and development using Strapi with other technologies.
 This type of blog post answers questions like “how-to’s” that include three or more technologies diving into a more complex development of Strapi beyond back-end customization and deployment.
 - **Advanced**: An advanced tutorial or article that dives into more extensive expertise on Strapi’s customization, building blocks/primitives.
 This type of blog post introduces users to complex concepts and provides different solutions to uncommon scenarios.

 > **Note**: The Strapi team will assign a tag during the outline process and confirm on the article draft submission that it is still in line with the label given.
-This will be determined after the draft has been submitted.
+This will be determined after the outline has been submitted.

->
+**How much and how do I get paid?**

+Compensation is based on the complexity level and length i.e Beginner: $100, Intermediate: $200 and Advanced: $300.
+Please submit invoices via this [form](https://docs.google.com/forms/d/e/1FAIpQLSeD59R4fR5dEJIRh4JhUpBlKAi9yX5YeJIMsn-3gUFVj-bMjg/viewform).

 **How can I submit a topic?**

-You should open a GitHub issue [here](https://github.com/strapi/community-content/issues/new/choose) as `Submit your article` proposal and submit it with the following information:
+You should open a GitHub issue [here](https://github.com/strapi/community-content/issues/new/choose) as a `Submit your article` proposal and submit it with the following information:

 1. **Content Brief:**
 - Target audience